Joshuamcl/Usd-Cny-Forecast/README.md

 ## Notes
 - The project demonstrates data collection, preprocessing, model implementation, and basic evaluation.
 - Results may vary depending on the model choice and parameters.
 - The models aim to predict the direction of the exchange rate, not the exact value.

+  ## Results

+The models were evaluated on the dataset covering **January 2015 to December 2024**.
+Performance highlights:

+- **Random Forest:** Accuracy 39%.
+Captures some directional patterns but struggles overall.
+- **K-Nearest Neighbors (K=16):** Accuracy 50%.
+Balanced predictions, close to random performance.
+- **Neural Network:** Accuracy 61%.
+Good at predicting "Down" movements but misses many "Up" movements.

+**Summary:**
+The project demonstrates the end-to-end ML workflow and highlights the challenges of predicting currency direction.
+Models provide insights into patterns and feature importance, even without high accuracy.

 ## Author
 Joshua Lemiere Mac Douglas – Master in Finance